per1234/LED_master_slave/README.md

 # LED_master_slave (not tested, working progress)
 [https://tinkersprojects.com/](https://tinkersprojects.com/)

+This library has not been tested, there will be a few bugs thoughout it.
+If you wish to use this library, it will be tested and complete soon.

 This is a LED Fadding control library for Arduino.
 Each LED can be controlled individually or by its master LED.

-This library has not been tested, there will be a few bugs thoughout it.
-If you wish to use this library, it will be tested and complete soon.
+This is to try and make it easier to manage LEDs.

 ## Master Functions
 ### SETUP